virgesmith/neworder/README.md

 ## Requirements
 ### Compulsory
 The framework minimal requirements are that:
+- python code to be executed at initialisation, e.g. to load or microsynthesise an initial population, and also load any data governing the dynamics of the microsimulation, e.g. fertility rates.
+- python code to evolve the population to the next state, which can (and typically will) involve multiple processes and can be implemented in multiple functions.
+- python code to be executed at each checkpoint, typically outputting the evolved population in some form or other.

+### Optional
+The following are optional:
-- a timeline and a timestep is defined<sup>*</sup>.
-The timeline can be partitioned, for example for running a 40-year simulation with 1 year timesteps, but outputting results every 5 years.
+- a timeline: a start, and end, and a number of steps.
+(TODO) The timeline can be partitioned, for example for running a 40-year simulation with 1 year timesteps, but outputting results every 5 years.
 The latter are referred to as "checkpoints", and the end of the timeline is always considered to be a checkpoint.
-- python code to be executed at the first timestep, e.g. to load or microsynthesise an initial population, and also load any data governing the dynamics of the microsimulation, e.g. fertility rates.
-- python code to evolve the population to the next timestep, which can (and typically will) involve multiple processes and can be implemented in multiple functions.
-- python code to be executed at each checkpoint, typically outputting results in some form or other.

-&ast; Like MODGEN, both time-based and case-based models are supported.
-In the latter, the timeline refers not to absolute time but the age of the cohort.

-### Optional
-The following are optional :
 - code to modify the input data for different processes in a parallel run, for sensitivity analysis.
 - functions to call at each timestep to e.g. perform checks that the population remains plausible.

+Like MODGEN, both time-based and case-based models are supported.
+In the latter, the timeline refers not to absolute time but the age of the cohort.

+If a timeline is not defined, a single set of transitions is executed.

 # Examples